 The hardest materials to CNC machining—tungsten, titanium, Inconel, hardened steel, and ceramics—all present unique challenges.
 Their toughness, heat resistance, and brittleness require manufacturers to use specialized tools, lower cutting speeds, and precise techniques to avoid tool wear and ensure quality results.

-While these materials are challenging to work with, their strength and durability make them essential in high-performance industries like aerospace, medical, and military.
 Understanding the difficulties of machining hard materials helps manufacturers prepare for the demands of these projects and choose the right methods for each job.